digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`Observation <module-daml-finance-data-observable-observation-7524>`: An implementation of an ``Observation`` that explicitly stores time-dependent numerical values on the ledger.
 It can be used to e.g. store equity or rate fixings
     - :ref:`HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`: Holiday calendar of an entity (typically an exchange or a currency)
-    - :ref:`DateClock <module-daml-finance-data-time-dateclock-65212>`: A contract specifying what is the current local date.
-It is used to inject date information in lifecycle processing rules
+    - :ref:`DateClock <module-daml-finance-data-time-dateclock-65212>`: A contract to keep track of the current date
+    - :ref:`DateClock.DateClockUpdateEvent <module-daml-finance-data-time-dateclock-dateclockupdateevent-61634>`: Event signalling the update of a `DateClock`.
+This can trigger the execution of lifecycle rules for some instruments

 - ``Daml.Finance.Util``